VampToshikazu/VampToshikazu/README.md

 ### ![piplup](https://user-images.githubusercontent.com/117339244/209818009-3e406d2a-2bbb-447f-a790-82aecaf31b4a.gif) BYI ![tumblr_luw09nQags1qip80b540](https://user-images.githubusercontent.com/117339244/209816904-0417e6f9-c7fe-4634-a037-7c66b617119e.gif)
 - I make die/kys/kms jokes
 - i use caps and swear alot, also bad at spelling
 - im only talkative to friends/ppl im close to
 - pls use tone tags around me if you can
+- i may come off as mean or blunt at sometime
 - i forget to respond sometimes, pls be patient with me
-- dont be afraid to talk to me or ask to sit together i dont bite :3
 - **do not copy or take inspo of my skins.**
-- do not hide/cuddle/rp w/ me unless were close.
+- do not hide/cuddle/rp w/ me unless i have it in my name or were close.
 - i will hide you anyone who makes me uncomfortable
 - being covered/kissed/sneezed on will always
 make me move away if i dont know u,